nui/dotfiles/README.md

 # Dotfiles
-This repository contains my dot files and some scripts that I use everyday.
+This repository contains my dotfiles and some scripts that I use everyday.

 ## System dependencies
 ```sh